An adverse selection approach to power pricing: Main results

-The selected Agents are the most efficient when $H$ is constant, which is a classical result.
-But whenever $H$ is concave, the Principal can also select Agents among the least efficient ones.
-Indeed, in this case reaching most efficient Agents is costly and it happens that getting less efficient Agents can be profitable as they are easily satisfied.
-This type of feature seems to be uncommon in the Principal--Agent literature and can only be found, as far as we know, in models with countervailing incentives.
+The selected Agents are the most efficient (highest utility for a given consumption) when $H$ is constant, which is a classical result.
+But when $H$ is concave, the Principal can also select Agents among the least efficient ones.
+Indeed, in this case reaching most efficient Agents is costly ( they require a high amount of electricity ) and it happens that getting less efficient Agents can be profitable as they are more easily satisfied ( they require a lower volume of electricity at a higher price per unit, compared to efficient Agents).
+This type of feature seems to be uncommon in the Principal--Agent literature and can only be found, as far as we know, in models with countervailing incentives (see \cite{lewis1989countervailing}).